gabrielkassjohnson/chess-and-eigenvectors/README.md

 A Description of the Problem

 Much has been written about the relative strength of the chess pieces.
-Dozens or hundreds of articles, notes, and opinions can be found stretching back hundreds of years.
+Hundreds of articles can be found stretching back years.
 The earliest reference to the heuristic still commonly used today, of pawns worth 1, bishops and knights worth 3, rooks worth 5, and queens worth 9, has been in use for decades, if not longer [1].